Minahasan people: Dance Kabasaran is the fierce and famous Minahasan wardance which reminds of the old Minahasa warrior societies. The dancers wear red garments which in the old times was a color exclusive for the accomplished headhunter. This dance is similar to the Moluccan cakalele wardance.

-Another famous dance is the katrili dance that's still widely performed in minahasa.
-The katrili dance is originally a Portuguese folk dance and was adopted into minahasan society.
+Another famous dance is the katrili dance that is still widely performed in Minahasa.
+The katrili dance is originally a Portuguese folk dance and was adopted into Minahasan society.
 The dancer would use a European style ball dress for the ladies and usually a formal European attire for the men, usually consisting of a plain shirt a vest dress or dancing shoes and a wide brimmed hat (a fedora or a slouch hat).